INSIGHT-Scientists hunt pandemic hotspots in race to test vaccines

 “We were able to enroll some patients in (one trial centre in) Lausanne,” Manuel said.
 “But when all centres were ready, the cases were fortunately disappearing.”

-Reporting by Kate Kelland in London, Julie Steenhuysen in Chicago and John Miller in Switzerland.
-Editing by Carmel Crimmins
+Reporting by Kate Kelland in London, Julie Steenhuysen in Chicago and John Miller in Switzerland; Additional reporting by Gabriel Stargardter in Brazil; Editing by Carmel Crimmins